davepinch/pinchy.cc/content/topics/astronomy/constellations/ursa-minor/Ursa_Minor_IAU.svg.md

   - Ursa Minor
   - star chart
   - SVG
+  - Ursa Minor (en.wikipedia.org)
 ---
-Small group from intense stars Polaris (Alpha) by north pole to Beta (Kochab) & Gamma both near Draco avoiding whole of their quad with much lesser Eta, Zeta (& Theta) - Epsilon and Delta lead to pole but not very bright.
+> Small group from intense stars Polaris (Alpha) by north pole to Beta (Kochab) & Gamma both near Draco avoiding whole of their quad with much lesser Eta, Zeta (& Theta) - Epsilon and Delta lead to pole but not very bright.